Spatial Angular Pseudo-Derivative Search Algorithm: A Real-Time Single-Snapshot Super-Resolution Sparse DOA Scheme for Automotive Radar: Numerical Simulations and Experimental Validation

-\textbf{Example 2 (RMSE Performance versus SNR)}: In this example, we assess the RMSE performance of the proposed algorithm across a range of SNR levels (-5 dB to 25 dB) with $K = 2$ and an angular separation of $8^\circ$.
+Unless otherwise specified, the parameters of the proposed SAPD Search Algorithm are set as follows.
+The recovery tolerance is set to $\epsilon = 7.5$, which is determined according to the transmitted signal $s(t)$.
+The compensation term for beamwidth is set to $\delta = 2^\circ$.
+The two GMR energy-level thresholds are empirically set to $\kappa_1 = 0.4$ and $\kappa_1 = 0.7$.

-In Fig.\ref{RMSE_SNR}\subref{RMSE_SNR_OnG}, to ensure a fair comparison with on-grid algorithms such as DML, GSM, and IAA-APES, the incident angles are set to $0^\circ$ and $8^\circ$ to align with the spatial grid.
-Under this configuration, the SAPD algorithm also operates under the on-grid assumption.
-The results show that for SNR $\ge$ 15 dB, SAPD, GSM, and DML asymptotically approach the Cram\'{e}r-Rao Lower Bound (CRLB) due to the validity of the on-grid assumption.
-At SNR = 10 dB, although DML yields the most accurate estimates, its RMSE is only $0.1^\circ$ lower than those of SAPD, GSM, and VALSE.
-For SNR $<$ 10 dB, the proposed algorithm maintains accuracy comparable to DML, GSM, ANM, and VALSE.
+Since the primary objective of this work is to reduce the computational complexity of sparse DOA estimation while maintaining high estimation accuracy, rather than to develop a new off-grid parameter estimation method, the comparison algorithms are selected according to this principle.
+For on-grid sparse DOA estimation, the trimmed LASSO solved by GSM \cite{amir2021trimmed} is adopted as the high-accuracy benchmark, while IAA-APES \cite{IAA_APES} and OMP \cite{yang2018sparse} are selected as representative low-complexity sparse DOA estimation algorithms.
+To eliminate the influence of off-grid errors on the comparison, the same off-grid parameter refinement adopted in this work is applied to all on-grid algorithms.
+For off-grid sparse Bayesian methods, OGSBI \cite{OGSBI} and GE \cite{GE} are included for comparison.
+For gridless methods, the original ANM \cite{yang2018sparse} and the low-complexity yet high-accuracy VALSE \cite{VALSE} algorithm are adopted as representative comparison methods.

-Fig.\ref{RMSE_SNR}\subref{RMSE_SNR_OfG} evaluates the performance in off-grid scenarios, where a random bias is introduced near $0^\circ$ while maintaining the $8^\circ$ separation.
-For GSM, the off-grid bias is estimated using \eqref{bias_theta_function} following the on-grid search, whereas DML and IAA-APES remain uncompensated.
-The results illustrate that the SAPD accuracy curve nearly overlaps with that of GSM, while DML exhibits a slight performance degradation in this off-grid setting.
-For SNR $\le$ 15 dB, the proposed algorithm achieves precision similar to GSM, DML, VALSE, and ANM.
-However, for SNR $>$ 15 dB, gridless methods (VALSE and ANM) provide superior results.
-This performance gap is primarily attributed to the approximation error inherent in the first-order Taylor expansion used in the proposed bias estimation.
+In addition, the deterministic Cram\'{e}r–Rao Bound (CRLB) \cite{CRB} is adopted as the theoretical performance benchmark for evaluating the estimation accuracy of all algorithms.
+Since the deterministic CRB is a well-established result, its formulation is not repeated here and can be found in \cite{CRB}.

-In summary, as shown in Fig.\ref{RMSE_SNR}\subref{RMSE_SNR_OnG} and Fig.\ref{RMSE_SNR}\subref{RMSE_SNR_OfG}, the estimation accuracy of the proposed SAPD algorithm is on par with high-complexity solvers such as GSM and DML.
-From a real-time perspective, the proposed method outperforms IAA-APES and matches the precision of VALSE at high SNR levels.
-Furthermore, while OMP is computationally faster, it fails to resolve the sources in these challenging super-resolution scenarios.
-Thus, the proposed algorithm provides a superior trade-off between high estimation accuracy and low computational complexity.
+\textbf{Example B1 (RMSE Performance versus SNR)}: This example evaluates the RMSE performance of the proposed SAPD Search Algorithm under varying SNR conditions.
+The two fixed incident angles are set to $0.12^\circ$ and $7.78^\circ$, respectively.
+The SNR varies from $-5$dB to $25$dB with a step size of $5$dB.
+The number of array sensors of the ULA is fixed at $8$.